KonaeAkira/konaeakira.github.io/_posts/2020-05-01-using-the-shortest-path-faster-algorithm-to-find-negative-cycles.markdown

 The Shortest Path Faster Algorithm (SPFA) is an improvement over the Bellman-Ford Algorithm.
 Both are used to calculate the shortest paths from a single source vertex in a weighted directed graph.
 The SPFA is almost always preferred over the Bellman-Ford Algorithm because of its speed.
 It has an (unproven) average runtime complexity of $$\mathcal{O}(m)$$.

 The Bellman-Ford Algorithm is also used to detect/find negative cycles, and the SPFA can do that, too!
-In this article I will show how to use the SPFA to find a negative cycle, and propose a speedup using Link/Cut trees.
+In this article I will show how to use the SPFA to find a negative cycle, and propose a method to terminate the algorithm early in the presence of a negative cycle.

 ### Detecting a negative cycle

 The Bellman-Ford Algorithm exploits the fact that in a graph with no negative cycles, the length of any shortest path is at most $$n-1$$.
 Therefore, we simply need to keep track of the length of the current shortest path for each vertex.

 Below is the pseudocode for the SPFA with negative cycle detection.
-Here `Queue` is a First-In-First-Out queue and `w(u, v)` is the weight of the edge `(u, v)`, `dis[u]` is the weight of the current shortest path from the source to `u`, and `len[u]` is the length (in amount of edges) of the current shortest path from the source to `u`.
+- `Queue` is a First-In-First-Out queue.
+- `w(u, v)` is the weight of the edge `(u, v)`.
+- `dis[u]` is the weight of the current shortest path from the source to `u`.
+- `len[u]` is the length (in amount of edges) of the current shortest path from the source to `u`.

 **Note:** I have modified the SPFA so that every vertex has a starting "shortest path" of $$0$$.
 This has the same effect as creating an imaginary source vertex $$s$$ and creating an edge with weight $$0$$ from $$s$$ to all other vertices.
 This ensures that the algorithm can detect a negative cycle regardless of the graph's connectivity.
 Now the only purpose of the algorithm is to detect a negative cycle.
 If you still want to calculate the shortest paths from a source vertex in case there are no negative cycles, then _do not_ make this modification.